mleroi/wpak-theme-ratchet/README.md

 Author URI: http://uncategorized-creations.com
 -->

-# Wpak Ratchet Demo Theme
+# WP-AppKit Ratchet Demo Theme

 This WP-AppKit is based on the <a href="http://goratchet.com/">Ratchet</a> mobile apps Front End Framework.